Broadway Dress Code: What to Wear to a Broadway Show

 This post may contain affiliate links.
 If you click on a link and make a purchase I may earn a commission at no additional cost to you.
 Learn more.

-Since I’ve seen pretty much every show that’s played on Broadway for the last decade, I’ve got lots of opinions on which shows I’d want to pay to see again.
+Since I’ve seen pretty much every show that’s played on Broadway for the last decade (many thanks to my eight years working in the industry), I have a very selective list of shows I’d want to pay to see again.

-I also like to think that since I’ve seen over 500 Broadway shows, and am a trained actress, I’ve got great taste when it comes to recommending shows to my friends.
+I also like to think that since I’ve seen 100s of Broadway shows, and am a trained actress, I’ve got great taste when it comes to recommending shows to my friends.

 Seeing a Broadway show while visiting NYC is a real treat, so the last thing you’d want is to pick the wrong show to splurge on because let’s face it, tickets are expensive these days!

-I’ve created this rundown giving tips on some of the best shows on Broadway, as well as some of the most popular ones, in order to help you make the most out of your time visiting Broadway!
+I’ve created this rundown giving tips on some of the best shows on Broadway, as well as some of the most popular ones, in order to help you make the most out of your time visiting New York City!

 Skip Ahead